 Erase file(s): Windows Eraser

-Once a file or folder is erased, it cannot be undone or recovered.
+Once a file or folder is erased, it cannot be recovered.

 - Find the file or folder you want to securely erase.